Abbey Church of Our Lady, St Bartholomew and St Guthlac

 The north aisle of a largely 14th century monastic church is the church building in use today.
 The nave of the monastic church is now a spectacular ruin.
 The west front of this ruin incorporates the largest number of intact, exterior medieval statues of any parish church in England.
 The vaulting of today's church is magnificent.

 Winter 8am - 3pm ( Church).
 Summer 8am - 4pm (Church).
-Churchyard and ruins are accessible at all times.
+Churchyard and ruins are accessible at all times apart from night time.

 Take the A16 that runs between Peterborough and Spalding, exit for Crowland.
 The church is easily seen in the town because of the height of its tower.
 Rail: Peterborough or Spalding(10 miles).
 Bus: Daily at hourly intervals Peterborough - Spalding, Monday - Saturday and less frequently on Sundays.

 On west side of the church, with an overflow car park east of it.